jfrobbins/blog/content/blog/2010-12-30-2010-is-coming-to-a-close--Happy-New-Year.md

 tags:
 - jbs
 - life
-- life <br>
-title: 2010 is coming to a close  Happy New Year
+title: 2010 is coming to a close - Happy New Year
 ---

 2010 has really flown by for me and our family.
 As always, the year has been packed full of events--way too many to document fully, but I can sure try to sum upthe highlights here.